-A roadmap, designed by the Southern African Development Community, and endorsed by the African Union, provided for a path for democratic elections.
-Presidential elections were held on October 25, 2013, while parliamentary elections and second-round presidential elections occurred on December 20, 2013.
 The newly elected President was inaugurated on January 25, 2014 and the lower house of Parliament took office in February 2014.
 A new Prime Minister was named on April 10, 2014 and a new government named on April 17, 2014.

-We are actively monitoring the political climate in Madagascar and continue to hold meetings with representatives of the government and the Ministry of Mines.
+We are actively monitoring the political climate in Madagascar and continue to hold meetings with representatives of the government and the Ministry in charge of Mining (renamed Ministry of Strategic Resources).
 The transformation or amendment of exploration and research mining permits within the country continues to be suspended.
 Our Company has continued to pay taxes and administrative fees in Madagascar with respect to all the mining permits we hold.
 These payments have been acknowledged and accepted by the Madagascar government.